 The workflow of each individual customer drives software and reader compatibility discussions, of which your vendor should have a designated internal team to support customer needs.

-Striking a balance between affordability, performance, and customization when selecting a plate reader is important for labs of any size and nature.
+When selecting a plate reader, understanding the balance across affordability, performance, and customization is important for labs of any size and nature.

 For a detailed look on how to choose the best plate reader, this detailed guide will help you choose the right plate reader for your needs by examining the marketplace and pointing out considerations to keep in mind when making your decision.